etarruella/KAPI/README.md

 KAPI is a lightweight and efficient Minecraft plugin + bridge system that allows real-time tracking of player attributes like health, position, potion effects, and more — all sent via asynchronous event subscriptions.
 Perfect for dynamic overlays in OBS Studio 🎥 for tournaments or streaming! 🎉

+> [!WARNING]
+> This plugin is currently in early development and does not yet have a stable release.
+Use with caution.

 ## ⚙️ Features

 * Real-time player stats updates 💨